tonytvo/blog-generator/content/blog/coffee-machine-pratice-notes-april-3-2022/index.md

 ---

 # Questions
+- what's the right input?
+- how can we write tests wihtout writing the parser
+- which one is correct?
+  - seems like we lean toward T:0:1 on the input intent?

+- What have you learned?
+  - this kata is very rich in term of domain/functional tibbits
+  - once I finish encapsulating drinks and ingredients, I started to realize couple other domain concepts like inventory, recipes, etc....
+  - seems like introduce parameter is very helpful, keep surface to the top as much as possible
+  - the better we are as introduce parameter, dependency, the more we can clear recognize the boundaries between different parts, like model, view controller
   - focus more on reading so we can understand more on what's needed
   - we have disagree on what th requiremnts looks like
   - we don't have to understand test fraework, we spend itme in the wrong direction
   - before we spend time on the task, we need to spened time on understanding the r3quiremnt
-- what's the rinput?
-- how can we write tests wihtout writing the parser
   - we expect the string and then use some regex .. kind of like cucumber
   - we all made good points
   - communicate with kindness, intention, respect, and considerate
   - we're confusing on the sstring format
   - we all have our interpretation
-- which one is correct?
-- seems like we lean toward T:0:1 on the input intent?

-- What have you learned?
+  -
-  - seems like introduce parameter is very helpful, keep surface to the top as much as possible
-  - the better we are as introduce parameter, dependency, the more we can clear recognize the boundaries between different parts, like model, view controller
 - a strategy I followed?
   - functional calisthenics and object calisthenics
 - the steps I followed?